 - STAINED GLASS VARIES IN COLOR AND PATTERN BY SHEET.
 Do not order if you cannot tolerate variation.

-- Sheets are cut by hand using a straight edge and are not always perfectly square.
+- Squares are hand-cut using a straight edge and not always perfectly square.

-- Sheets are cutting stock for making small mosaic tile and are not sold as finished mosaic tile.
+- This is cutting stock for making small mosaic tiles; not intended for use as finished mosaic tile.

 - Thickness: 3 mm or 1/8th of an inch